How To Differentiate Evaporator And Condenser Coils

 Corrosion

 This is one of the most common problems with air conditioning condenser coils.
 It can happen in two ways – either through direct contact with water or through chemical reactions that occur due to exposure to high levels of humidity or salt concentrations.
-The corrosion can lead to a decrease in efficiency and an increased risk of failure of the coil.
+Cor corrosion can lead to a decrease in efficiency and an increased risk of coil failure.

 Dirt and Debris